dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 <p>
 *Exercise 1 (Easy):* The City of Philadelphia is planning on conducting a study on how much of the city is covered by car infrastructure.
 A raster dataset containing impervious surface cover will be used, however the dataset is in a different projection than the city’s other datasets.
-Convert the Impervious Surface Cover dataset into NAD 1983 State Plane Pennsylvania South, EPSG: 2272.
+Convert the Impervious Surface Cover dataset into NAD 1983 State Plane Pennsylvania South.
 </p>

-*Exercise 2 (Advanced):* On the other side of the Delaware, Camden is getting ready to conduct a study on Urban Heat Island using <br>
+*Exercise 2 (Advanced):* On the other side of the Delaware, Camden is getting ready to conduct a study on Urban Heat Island using
 Land Cover and Tree Cover datasets.
-However, both of the rasters are not set to the default reference system used by the city. <br>
+However, both of the rasters are not set to the default reference system used by the city.
-Using one of the raster datasets already in their directory, write a loop that converts the two raster datasets into WGS 84 UTM Zone 18N.
+Using one of the raster datasets already in their directory, write a loop that converts the two raster datasets into WGS 84 UTM /
+Zone 18N.
+Use EPSG.io to search for the EPSG code of WGS 84 / UTM Zone 18N.

 **6.0 [Actual Step #4] Masking Raster Data Using Polygons from Census Data** **Introduction**